-All proposals submitted for the GSS competition must include a section titled "Expected Project Significance."
+Project Descriptions must include a section titled "Expected Project Significance".
 This section should address, in separate sub-sections, the intellectual merit and the broader impacts of the project.
-One sub-section must explain how the next years of the GSS will generate new insight and understanding of attitudes, behaviors and attributes in the United States, taking into account international and temporal comparisons.
-The second sub-section should discuss the potential broader impacts of the project, including contributions to education, infrastructure, survey methodology, and public opinion research.
-In this sub-section the proposal must explicitly address how the project will promote broadening of participation of underrepresented groups in the science pipeline.
-This includes, but is not limited to, how the project will provide innovative opportunities for training women, minorities and other groups underrepresented in aspects of social science that the project includes.
+One sub-section must explain how the next years of the PSID will generate new insight and understanding of how social and economic factors affect the well-being of U.S. families.
+The second subsection should discuss the potential broader impacts, including contributions to education and broadening participation of underrepresented groups in the science pipeline.
+This includes, but is not limited to, how the project will provide innovative opportunities for training women, minorities, and other groups underrepresented in the areas of social science that the project includes.
+It also includes how PSID results may promote efforts to broaden participation of underrepresented groups in other aspects of U.S. society.